alisharifara/disaster-detection-NLP/README.md

-## Just as a reference for regex (Since I have used it in the text processing)
+## Just as a reference for regex (Since I have used it in the text preprocessing)
 <ul>
     <li><b style="color:red">. </b>: Wildcard, matches a single character</li>
     <li><b style="color:red">^ </b>: Indicates start of a string</li>